koii-network/docs/compute/aggregator/task.md

 ## Introduction

-Lets learn how to create a **Twitter Crawler Task**.
-This powerful tool allows you to gather Twitter data based on specific queries, populate a database, and validate the data.
+Lets learn how to create a **Crawler Task**.
+This powerful tool allows you to gather data based on specific queries, populate a database, and validate the data.

 ---